ptcrealitylab/vuforia-spatial-motion-addon/README.md

 In order for this demo to run properly, it is required to use a World Object.
 The World Object is a reference target that you will track with the Vuforia Spatial Toolbox application, in order to have a static origin reference to your environment.
 If you don't have a World Object setup, you won't be able to add Path Points to your path.
 Setup your World Object in the browser interface of the server, using another Vuforia target generated in the Vuforia Developer Portal.
+We recommend using an image target that you can print out and place on your floor.

 ### The demo in action